cvasi-tktd/cvasi/doc/cvasi-2-howto.md

 scenario and moving exposure window.
 The scenario will already be parameterized to only simulate the current exposure window.
 The return value of `fx()` will then be used to calculate effect levels.
-In case of models requiring a control scenario, the effect level will be calculated as `1 - effect/control`.
-For models not requiring a control, the overloaded `fx()` must return the final effect level, i.e. a value from the interval `[0,1]` (0% to 100% effect).
+In case of models requiring a control scenario, the effect level will generally be calculated as `1 - effect/control`.
+For models not requiring a control, the overloaded `fx()` must return the final effect value.

 ## Complete working example